 So, how do you know if you are dating a liar?
 How do you spot one?

-In my own experiences, I have dated lots of liars.
+I have dated my share of liars.
 My favorite example goes back to someone I was dating in my twenties.
 He told me he had to cancel our date on a Sunday afternoon to have lunch with his mom.
 Adoring him for his love for his mother, I happily understood and decided to head to a Cubs game with one of my girlfriends.

 During the seventh inning stretch, I stood up for the seventh inning stretch.
 While singing “Take Me Out To The Ballgame,” I glanced over to the next section and saw the guy I was dating kissing another woman that did not resemble someone who could be his mother.